 - creative mindset, inclination for lateral thinking;

-- strong grasp of graph theory fundamentals;
+- graph theory fundamentals;

 Indicative bibliography: